melanchall/drywetmidi/Docs/articles/devices/Virtual-device.md

 > virtualDevice.Dispose();
 > ```

-You must not explicitly dispose subdevices of a virtual device.
-More than that calling `Dispose` on `virtualDevice.InputDevice` and `virtualDevice.OutputDevice` will throw an exception.
-But if you got references to the subdevices by regular methods (for example, by [InputDevice.GetByName](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetByName(System.String))), you can call `Dispose` on that references of course.
+You must not explicitly dispose of subdevices of a virtual device.
+More than that, calling `Dispose` on `virtualDevice.InputDevice` and `virtualDevice.OutputDevice` will throw an exception.
+But if you got references to the subdevices by regular methods (for example, by [InputDevice.GetByName](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetByName(System.String))), you can call `Dispose` on those references of course.